 - 11 Conclusion

-What challenges do succulents face in their growing lives?
+Common challenges For succulents face in their growing lives

 The unique shapes and vibrant colors of succulent plants make them some of the most popular indoor plants.
 But as they develop, succulents encounter several difficulties.
 The following eight are the most typical: